cxxyyl/thesis.digitale-grafik.com/README.md

 ## About Version 1.2
 - Managing of Graduate Profiles
 - Custom LogIn for every Graduate
-- You can only see the pages you have made yourself
+- You can only see the pages you have made yourself.
-- No more need for graduates Page as this is now bundeld into the users
+- No more need for graduates page as this is now bundeld into the users